 Now this, precisely this, Mr. Tarkington has been answering ever since to every riddle in life.
 To-day he is still murmuring, for publication, "The good dear people, the beautiful people!"-who, according to his very latest bulletin at the moment I speak, are presently to be awarded suitable residences in "a noble and joyous city, unbelievably white."
-Questionless, the apostrophe, no less than the prediction, is "pleasant" to the apostrophized, his chosen and enormous audience; and, as such, is well received by the majority, who according to our theories of government are always right.
-Yet to some carping few of us (who read the daily papers, say) this sentiment seems peculiarly anachronistic and irrational.

-The world, to us, is not very strikingly suggestive of a cosmic gumdrop variegated by oceans of molasses: we dispute if Omnipotence was ever, at any time, a confectioner's apprentice: and, to us, whatever workmen may have been employed in laying out that "noble and joyous city" appear undoubtedly to have gone on strike.
+Questionless, the apostrophe, no less than the prediction, is "pleasant" to the apostrophized, his chosen and enormous audience; and as such is well received by the majority, who according to our theories of government are always right.
+Yet to some carping few of us (who read the daily papers, say) this sentiment now seems peculiarly anachronistic and irrational.
+The world to us is not very strikingly suggestive of a cosmic gumdrop variegated by oceans of molasses: we disnute if Omnipotence was ever, at any time, a confectioner's apprentice: and to us whatever workmen may have been employed in laying out that "noble and joyous city" appear undoubtedly to have gone on strike.
 So we remember Mr. Tarkington's own story of Lukens and the advice therein, when dealing with a popular novelist, to "treat him with silent contempt or a brick."
-And we reflect that Mr. Tarkington is certainly not a person to be treated with silent contempt. . . .
+And we reflect that Mr. Tarkington is certainly not a person to be treated with silent contempt. .

-For Mr. Tarkington has, not mere talent, but an uncontrollable wizardry that defies concealment, even by the livery of a popular novelist.
-The winding-up of the William Sylvanus Baxter stories, for example, is just the species of amiable magic attainable by no other living author; so that a theatre wherein but now the humor of sitting upon wet paint and the mirthful aspect of a person vomiting have made their bids for popular applause, is shaken to its low foundation by the departing rumble of a "pompous train," and unsuspected casements open upon Fairy Land.
+For Mr. Tarkington has not mere talent but an uncontrollable wizardry that defies concealment, even by the livery of a popular novelist.
+The winding-up of the William Sylvanus Baxter stories, for example, is just the species of necromancy attainable by no other living author; so that a theatre wherein but now the humor of sitting upon wet paint and the mirthful aspect of a person vomiting have made their bids for popular applause, is shaken to its low foundation by the departing rumble of a "pompous train," and unsuspected casements open upon Fairy Land.
 Nor is the ending of The Turmoil, technically, a whit inferior.
+Here, though, with due respect to the recorded verdict of Mr. W. D. Howells, one does not "stand on tiptoe" to reach an effect so beautiful and unpredictable and so eminently "as it ought to be."
+Instead, one is rather inclined to kneel.

-Here - and in a great many other places, - Mr. Tarkington displays a form of wealth which should not be exempt from fair taxation.
-He has not over-taxed that wealth: and while to write "best sellers" is by ordinary a harmless and very often a philanthropic performance, in Mr. Tarkington's case it is a misappropriation of funds.
+For here-and in how many other places!-Mr. Tarkington displays a form of wealth which should not be exempt from fair taxation. . .
+And in fine, it all comes back to this: to write "best sellers" is by ordinary a harmless and very often a philanthropic performance; but in Mr. Tarkington's case it is a misappropriation of funds.